iamkevinlowe/iamkevinlowe.github.io/thank-you.md

 hide: true
 ---

 Thanks for spending some time looking through my portfolio!
-I hope you learned something fascinating about me and I wish return the favor.
+I hope you learned something fascinating about me and I wish to return the favor.